zwsaile/shopify-challenge-summer/README.md

-# Project Title
+# AI Bedtime Storyteller

+## Deployment

+Deployment can be found at [this link](https://zwsaile.github.io/shopify-challenge-summer/)

+## About

 AI Bedtime Storyteller is an application that will generate unique bedtime stories based on user prompts.

-## About

 This application utilizes the OpenAI API, which is capable of understanding and generating natural language and code.
 This API can be used for everything from content generation to semantic search and classification.